The Nine Peahens and the Golden Apples: Other versions

 Czech author Václav Tille (writing under pseudonym Václav Říha) published a similar tale, titled Berona: the youngest prince stays awake at night to see what has been stealing his father's golden apples.
 Later that night, he sees a flock of twelve golden peahens approaching the tree.
 One of them, wearing a golden crown, announces she is Princess Berona and asks the prince to find her.
 Later, he travels with a servant and waits for the coming of Berona.
 An old lady bribes the servant and orders him to blow a whistle to make the prince fall asleep.

 A Hungarian variant, titled Märchen vom pfauenhaarigen Mädchen ("The Tale of the Peacock-Haired Maiden"), was translated from Hungarian into German by Elisabeth Rona-Sklárek.
 In this tale, a king has three sons.
 The youngest goes to rest in the royal gardens, and a peacock-haired maiden comes near him and becomes his beloved.
 A witch takes the opportunity one night to cut the maiden's hair.
 She is startled and disappears, so the king's son and a servant go in search for her.
 When they arrive at an inn, the innkeeper gives the servant a whistle to make the prince fall asleep.
 The prince finally finds his beloved after stealing a magic teleporting belt from the devil's three sons.
-August Schullerus and Elisabeth Rona-Sklárek supposed it was a truncated version of the Servian tale The Golden Apple Tree and the Nine Peahens.
+Adolf Schullerus and Elisabeth Rona-Sklárek supposed it was a truncated version of the Servian tale The Golden Apple Tree and the Nine Peahens.

 Analysis

+Tale type

 This story is classified in the Aarne-Thompson-Uther Index as tale type ATU 400, "The Man of a Quest for the Lost wife" (with former subtype AaTh 400*, "Swan Maiden"), with the second part classified as ATU 302.
 In a recenzija (review) of a reedition of Vuk Karadžić's book of Serbian folk tales, Croatian folklorist Maja Bošković-Stulli also classified the tale as types AaTh 400 + 302.